is a 2011 science fiction, adventure, techno-thriller novel written by Michael Crichton

 - Bury Your Gays: Jenny Linn is stated to "play for the other team".
 She is the first one killed out of the entire student group by a flash flood, not including the engineer from Nanigen who is eaten by ants.

-- Corrupt Corporate Executive: Vin Drake: egotistical, extremely confident that he'll change the world (and he just might), and views any threat at not getting all the profit with violent hatred and believes that Murder Is the Best Solution to said threats.
+- Corrupt Corporate Executive: Vin Drake: egotistical, extremely confident that he'll change the world (and he just might) to become fabulously wealthy, and views any threat at not getting all the profit with violent hatred and believes that Murder Is the Best Solution to said threats.

 - Deadly Euphemism: When Vin Drake assembles his security team to track down the students, he asks his Head of Security that security is forming a "rescue party" to "recover" the students.
 The only reason this succeeds is because security is under the impression they're corporate spies, not students in the wrong place in the wrong time trying to escape Vin.

 - Fatal Family Photo: A "I want to go home and see my wife and kids" variant.
 An engineer tricked into starting the Tensor core to shrink the students talks about trying to get home before he catches the micro-bends and dies, because he's got a family.
 He is the first casualty in the entire group, disturbing soldier ants from a Bighead Ant colony, who surround him and promptly tear him to shreds.